MicrosoftDocs/azure-dev-docs/articles/intro/azure-developer-create-resources.md

 ## Infrastructure as Code Tools

 [Infrastructure as Code](/devops/deliver/what-is-infrastructure-as-code) is the process of managing and provisioning resources through declarative configuration files.
-By using a declarative end state specification, infrastructure as code guarantees a set of resources are created and configured the same way each time.
+Infrastructure as code tools use a declarative end state specification to guarantees a set of resources are created and configured the same way each time.
 Further, most infrastructure as code tools monitor resources to make sure they remain configured in the desired state.

 For infrastructure deployments that are automated, repeated, and reliable, Azure supports a variety of Infrastructure as Code tools.

-#### Bicep
+### Bicep

 [Bicep](/azure/azure-resource-manager/bicep/) is a domain-specific language (DSL) that uses declarative syntax to deploy Azure resources.
 It provides concise syntax, reliable type safety, and support for code reuse.

 > [!div class="nextstepaction"]
 > [Learn more about Bicep](/azure/azure-resource-manager/bicep/)

-#### Terraform
+### Terraform

 [Hashicorp Terraform](https://www.terraform.io/) is an open-source tool for provisioning and managing cloud infrastructure.
 It codifies infrastructure in configuration files that describe the topology of cloud resources.
 The Terraform CLI provides a simple mechanism to deploy and version configuration files to Azure.

 > [!div class="nextstepaction"]
 > [Learn more about Terraform on Azure](/azure/developer/terraform/)

-#### Ansible
+### Ansible

 [Ansible](https://www.ansible.com/) is an open-source product that automates cloud provisioning, configuration management, and application deployments.
 Using Ansible you can provision virtual machines, containers, and network and complete cloud infrastructures.
 Also, Ansible allows you to automate the deployment and configuration of resources in your environment.